 - 2.1 Neighbourhood development plans are a new part of the statutory development planning system.
 Just as local authorities, such as Herefordshire, can produce development plans to promote, guide and control development of houses, businesses, open spaces and other uses of land, parish councils can now have some control by preparing a neighbourhood development plan. - 2.2 Neighbourhood development plans, when complete, form part of the statutory development plan for an area.
 They will be used to promote and guide what goes where and, importantly, will be used to help determine planning applications. - 2.3 The Parish Council thinks this is an important right to exercise, and in 2017 the Parish Council applied for the whole parish area (Figure 1) to be designated a neighbourhood planning area.
 Herefordshire Council approved this application in February 2017.
-Following designation and consultation the Parish Council's steering group has worked up this Regulation 16 Draft of the Neighbourhood Development Plan for submission to Hereford Council.
-When finalised the plan will give local people more say in the future development in the parish of Holmer and Shelwick.
+Following designation, consultation and independent examination the Parish Council's steering group has published this Referendum Draft of the Neighbourhood Development Plan..